rust-lang/rust/text/0000-integer-overflow.md

 By making the default for debugging code be checked overflow, we help ensure that users will encounter overflow errors in practice, and thus become aware that overflow in Rust is not the norm.
-It will also help debug simple errors, like signed underflow leading to an infinite loop.
+It will also help debug simple errors, like unsigned underflow leading to an infinite loop.

 # Detailed design